-During testing, all evaluations are performed using \texttt{lmms-eval} \citep{zhang2024lmmsevalrealitycheckevaluation} with greedy decoding (temperature $0$) and a maximum response length of 4{,}096 tokens.
-The confidence threshold $\tau$ for early exit is fixed at $0.97$.
+During testing, all evaluations are performed using \texttt{lmms-eval} \citep{zhang2024lmmsevalrealitycheckevaluation} with greedy decoding (temperature 0).
+The maximum response length is set to 4,096 tokens, ensuring that no truncation occurs during evaluation.
+The early-exit confidence threshold $\tau$ is set to $0.97$, which is tuned on a small held-out subset of the validation data and generalizes well to unseen evaluation benchmarks.
 For the Qwen2.5-VL model, we allow up to 16K total video tokens and vary the maximum number of frames among \{64, 128, 256\}.
 For the Qwen3-VL model, we allow up to 128K total video tokens and sweep over \{64, 256, 2048\} frames.
 Following \cite{bai2025qwen2} and \cite{bai2025qwen3}, we report the highest performance across these settings.

 \textbf{Evaluation Benchmarks.} We evaluate on both video QA and temporal grounding benchmarks.
 For perception-oriented QA, we report accuracy on VideoMME (without subtitles) \citep{fu2025video}, MVBench \citep{li2024mvbench}, LongVideoBench \citep{wu2024longvideobench}, and MMVU (multi-choice) \citep{zhao2025mmvu}.
-To assess reasoning-intensive tasks, we evaluate on Video-MMMU~\citep{hu2025video} and Minimal Video Pairs (MVP)~\citep{krojer2025shortcut}.
+To assess reasoning-intensive tasks, we evaluate on VideoMMMU~\citep{hu2025video} and Minimal Video Pairs (MVP)~\citep{krojer2025shortcut}.
 Particularly, for MVP, visually similar videos are paired with identical questions but opposing answers.
 Models must answer both correctly, and we report pairwise accuracy on the MVP-mini subset.
 For temporal grounding, we report recall and mean IoU on Charades-STA~\citep{gao2017tall} and ActivityNet~\citep{caba2015activitynet}.
 Finally, we use NExT-GQA~\citep{xiao2024can} to evaluate grounding QA performance.